bismuthadams1/nagl-mbis/README.md

 cd nagl-mbis
 ```

-With the nagl environment activate install the models via:
+With the nagl environment activated install the models via:

 ```bash
 pip install -e . --no-build-isolation
 ```

 ## Quick start
-NAGL-MBIS offers a large number of pre-trained models to compute conformation independent MBIS charges, these can be loaded
+NAGL-MBIS offers a number of pre-trained models to compute conformation-independent MBIS charges, these can be loaded
 using the following code in a script

 ```python